Pittsburgh Creative and Performing Arts School: Instrumental music

 Classes available to instrumental music majors include orchestra, wind ensemble, string orchestra, chamber music ensembles, various jazz bands, music/jazz theory, music history, piano lab, and solfege.
 Each student normally receives a private lesson once every two weeks with a faculty member specializing on his/her instrument.

 Piano

 Piano students learn techniques, piano history, new genres of music, play in ensembles, have private piano lessons, and are classically trained.
 They have a piano recital every year along with other performances in collaboration with the Instrumental department.

 Production Technology

 The Pro-Tech major gives students the opportunity to learn engineering techniques and the fundamentals of building sets for theatre shows.
+Classes in Pro-Tech include stagecraft, lighting design, technical theatre and communication.
 They act as crew for recitals, performances, and musicals.

 Vocal music

 The Voice Department offers students education through its sequential four-year curriculum, through collaborative work with professional music organizations, and through performance opportunities and Master Classes.
 Students in grades 9–12 receive a private voice lesson every other week.
 Students will perform in Concert Choir, Jazz Choir, and Chamber Ensemble.
 Students participate in the Opera Workshop class and perform in the yearly Opera.
 Other classes include: music theory, piano lab, music history, solfeggio, eurhythmics, Studio Class, and the creative music technology class.
 Each Friday, students perform in a recital for their peers studying vocal music.
 They showcase songs that they work on in private lessons with the staff.